nhung1205/gambling-addiction/README.md

 To enrich and perfect your online experience, Gambling Addiction uses “Cookies”, similar technologies and services provided by others to display personalized content, appropriate advertising and store your preferences on your computer.

 A cookie is a string of information that a website or app stores on a visitor’s computer, and that the visitor’s browser provides to the website or app each time the visitor returns.
-Gambling Addiction uses cookies to help Gambling Addiction identify and track visitors, their usage of  http://appdiggity.com or related apps, and their website access preferences.
+Gambling Addiction uses cookies to help Gambling Addiction identify and track visitors, their usage of  community chat roomor related apps, and their website access preferences.
 Gambling Addiction visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using Gambling Addiction’s websites or apps, with the drawback that certain features of Gambling Addiction’s websites or apps may not function properly without the aid of cookies.

 By continuing to navigate our website or apps without changing your cookie settings, you hereby acknowledge and agree to Gambling Addiction’s use of cookies.